Energinet-DataHub/green-energy-hub/docs/Software Development Principals.md

 ### [GitGuardian](https://www.gitguardian.com)

 This tool scans our source code to detect API keys, password, certificates, encryption keys and other sensitive data.
+The tool is invoked when a pull request is created or changes are pushed.
+The code is then scanned for any secrets that should not be part of the change.

+If a secret is discovered admins get notified.
+The change then needs to get updated to remove the secret.

+Looking ahead we are planning to scan the code change for secrets before it leaves the developer machine.